AplosAnalytics/docs.aplosanalytics.com/docs/methods/config-kel.md

-# Kel Configuration
+# 🟢 Kel Configuration

+On this screen (Figure 1) the user sets the rules by which the best-fit terminal elimination rate constant is selected by Aplos NCA.

+**Figure 1: Kel rules configuration screen**
 ![Kel configuration input](./images/kel_input.png)

-On this screen the user sets the rules by which the best-fit terminal elimination rate constant is selected by Aplos NCA.
 The best-fit rate constant must meet all of the criteria specified.
 If multiple rate constants fit the criteria, the one with the largest statistic value (either r<sup>2</sup> or adjusted r<sup>2</sup>) will be selected.
 If two or more rate constants have the same statistic value, then the tie-breaker rules are used.
 A description of each setting on the Kel configuration screen is below:

+## Description of input fields
 |Field name|Description|
 |:---|:---|
 |Regression statistic|Choose either r<sup>2</sup> or adjusted r<sup>2</sup>.
 The default is [adjusted r<sup>2</sup>](#adjusted-r2-calculation) as it gives a small penalty for each additional time point included in the regression.|